Minds Team

 Coverage

-The spec lists every /api/v1/** endpoint.
-Routes ship with full request/response schemas when they carry a defineRouteMeta block; routes without one appear with path + method only and a generic description.
-We're working through the surface over time — the spec stays accurate either way because it's generated from the live router, not maintained by hand.
+The spec lists only /api/v1/** endpoints that opt in via defineRouteMeta({ openAPI: … }).
+We're working through the surface over time — the spec stays accurate because it's generated from the live router, not maintained by hand.

 Note on stability: OpenAPI generation runs on Nitro's experimental openAPI flag.
 The spec format is stable (OpenAPI 3.1.0); minor structural drift in operation metadata is possible as the underlying Nitro feature matures.
 Pin your client-generation step to a build artifact if you need a frozen contract.